AFFORDABLE, TASTY AND EASY TO USE...THERE'S NO REASON NOT TO SPICE UP YOUR LIFE!

 So, what are spices anyway?

-In the Culinary Arts, a spice is any dried part of a plant (aside from the leaves - those are herbs) that is used for adding flavour to a recipe, but is not used as the main ingredient.
+In the Culinary Arts, a spice is any dried part of a plant (aside from the leaves; those are herbs), which is used for adding flavour to a recipe but is not used as the main ingredient.

 Here are 6 spices to include in your diet for powerful health benefits.

 In just 100g of cumin, you'll find 369% of your daily requirement of iron - wow!
 You'll also get 93% of the calcium you need, as well as large doses of vitamins and a balance of your essential nutrients, like fibre, protein, and fat.

 Adding cumin to your diet can help improve your digestion, and has been used traditionally to help conditions such as anaemia, anxiety, and insomnia.
 Cumin also strengthens your immune system to fight viral infections, removes toxins from the body and helps maintain beautiful, healthy skin.